emqx/emqx/README.md

 ## Build From Source

-The `master` branch is for the latest version 5 release, checkout branch `main-v4.3` for version 4.3 and `main-v4.4` for version 4.4.
+The `master` branch is for the latest version 5 release, checkout `main-v4.4` for version 4.4.

-EMQX requires OTP 22 or 23 for version 4.3, and OTP 24 for 4.4 and 5.0.
+EMQX requires OTP 24 for 4.4, 5.0 can be built with OTP 24 or 25.

 ```bash
 git clone https://github.com/emqx/emqx.git